ralsina/kv/docs/handbook.md

 Honestly, the cheapest Radxa Zero is probably cheaper than a Pi Zero 2W, is much faster and has 2 ports.

 Let me know if you make it work on other hardware!

+## Security and Remote Access

+First of all: `kv` does not currently nor will it ever "call home".
+Why?
+Because I don't care what you do with it.
+It's open source code, so you can look at it, it literally has no code in it to do anything other than what it says it does.

+On the other hand, you want two things from a remote KVM solution:

+1) You want to connect to it securely and not let others access it.
+2) You want to connect to it remotely, not just from the local network.

+For 1:

+* `kv` supports basic authentication, so you can set a user and password
+* **IMPORTANT** `kv` has no secure transport.
+If you don't want someone to sniff your password, you should use a HTTPS terminating proxy in front of it.

+For 2:

+Your KVM is a freaking computer, setup a VPN.
+I use tailscale.